nais/doc/docs/security/cloud-armor/cloud-armor.md

 Each NAIS load-balancer is configured with `level 1` for each set of `ModSecurity rule`.

 A lower sensitivity level indicates a higher confidence signature, which is less likely to generate a false positive.

+### False positive

+When using the preconfigured rule for example XSS or SQLi that are based on static signature matching on HTTP request headers and other L7 parameters.
+These regular expression patterns are prone to false positives.

+!!! tip "Troubleshooting false positives"
+If you need additional information about what particular rules that are triggered, or you suspect that some requests get blocked by something outside your application, check out the [Cloud Armor Kibana dashboard](https://logs.adeo.no/goto/e6bb3e20cf35b7c3b224338240739fce) or reach out on slack -
+#nais.